fabiod20/big-data-analytics-and-business-intelligence/README.md

 Once the NER system is developed, a **graph-based database** must be developed, integrating patients information (examinations, diseases, symptoms, etc.).

 ## Project
+The project, developed in team of 3, is structured as following:
 - [preprocessing](https://github.com/fabiod20/big-data-analytics-and-business-intelligence/tree/main/preprocessing) directory contains *data cleaning* and *data preparation* steps, both performed using **PySpark** in a distributed environment, provided by **Databricks**.
 - [ner-system](https://github.com/fabiod20/big-data-analytics-and-business-intelligence/tree/main/ner-system) directory contains *training* and *inference* of the NER system, implemented using **John Snow Labs (Spark NLP)**.
 The system is based on a version of BERT pre-trained on an Italian dataset, and it has been fine-tuned for 10 epochs, exploiting GPUs on **Google Colab**.
 However, due to the scarcity of labeled data, the model reached limited performance.
 - [graph-based-database](https://github.com/fabiod20/big-data-analytics-and-business-intelligence/tree/main/graph-based-database) directory contains the code used to populate a *graph-based database*, built using **Neo4j**.
 The database stores all the relevant information of the patients, interconnecting each patient with its examinations, diseases, symptoms, drugs and doctors.